PhotoVision/PhotoVision.github.io/_pv-markup/fuji-fresh.md

 ## We want to make sure our photographers are the getting the best film they can.
 That’s why we introduced #FUJIfresh.
 It’s the same Fuji400H you know and love, available in 135 and 120, sourced directly from Fujifilm USA.
 No worldwide trip stored in dubious conditions.
 Never gray market.
 And never expired. #FUJIfresh is your favorite Fuji400H film—always fresh—only from us!

-## How do I order?
-It's easy—call or order online.

 ## Available in 120 and 135 Pro Packs
 Each pro pack includes 5 rolls of #FUJIfresh 400H film.